1 – Candida Overgrowth

 Insulin Resistance = Prolonged Sugar Addiction

-Insulin Resistance, Syndrome X or Metabolic Syndrome as it’s commonly knows is what happens in the body when the pancreas gets exhausted.
-The pancreas is the organ in that produces insulin, so when a person’s diet is poor, constantly eating carbohydrates, sugars, grains, and convenience foods, the pancreas is continually called into action.
+Insulin Resistance, Syndrome X or Metabolic Syndrome (as it’s commonly known) is what happens in the body when the pancreas gets exhausted.
+The pancreas is the organ that produces insulin, so when a person’s diet is poor, constantly eating carbohydrates, sugars, grains, and convenience foods, the pancreas is continually called into action.

 Here’s the big idea: A diet high in simple carbohydrates: sugars, grains, and high fructose corn syrup leads to insulin resistance that can, in turn, lead to almost every other disease known to man.
 This chronic stress on the pancreas creates a cascading effect throughout the entire body’s systems.
 Insulin is considered to be the ‘Mother Hormone’ of the body it is the most powerful and most important hormone in the body.
 The body looks to insulin to see ‘how we’re doing here’.
 If it is good, most other systems are good.
 If it’s bad, all other systems of the body begin to deteriorate.
 Insulin resistance can happen in almost any organ and attendant symptoms and diseases will eventually subside there.
 If it happens in the liver, then type 2 diabetes will begin.
 In the kidney?
 Renal failure.
 Metabolic syndrome in the brain: Alzheimer’s disease.